Zulko/pompei/README.rst

 Pompei
 =================

-Pompei is a python package and command line utility to generate photo mosaics like this one, made of 1100+ frames of the movie Gladiator (right-click-Show to enlarge):
+Pompei (documentation and examples here_) is a python package and command line utility to generate photo mosaics from movie frames, like these ones:

+.. raw:: html

+         <iframe class="imgur-album" width="100%" height="600px" frameborder="0" src="http://imgur.com/a/Bycb3/embed?background=fefefa&text=111111&link=4e76c9"></iframe>

-Pompei is an open-source software originally written by Zulko_ and released under the MIT licence.
+It is an open-source software originally written by Zulko_ and released under the MIT licence.
 Everyone is welcome to contribute or ask for support on the Github_ project page.

 Installation
 --------------